URCF/urcf_workshops/intro_picotte/accessing-picotte.md

 [username@picotte001 ~]$
 ~~~

+`picotte001` is another name for `picottelogin`—this is telling us that we're
+connected to Picotte.

 Let's enter our first command!
 Type the command `whoami`, then press `Enter` to
 send the command to Picotte.
 The command's output is your username.